0x0ade/0x0ade.github.io/ideas/rotonde-framework-mess.md

 I haven't read much into ES6 modules.

-For the time being, I'm repurposing my "lazyman" dependency loader from another project, which in itself is heavily inspired by Rotonde's old "dependency loader".
+~~For the time being, I'm repurposing my "lazyman" dependency loader from another project, which in itself is heavily inspired by Rotonde's old "dependency loader".~~

+>`Update: 2018-07-19`

+Rotonde is shipping its own miniature dependency loader again.

 ### Future

-I actually planned on replacing it with something similar to Rotonde's old "deps installer".
-Migrating to ES6 modules would be even better.
+~~I actually planned on replacing it with something similar to Rotonde's old "deps installer".
+Migrating to ES6 modules would be even better.~~

+>`Update: 2018-07-19`

+Migrating to ES6 modules would be great.

 ## DOM